elixir-protobuf/protobuf/conformance/README.md

 ## Prerequisites

-You'll need to compile the Prrotobuf conformance test runner binary.
+You'll need to compile the Protobuf conformance test runner binary.
 The instructions can be found [in the Protobuf repository][conformance-instructions].